MatanNoach/FlightInspectionDesktopApp/README.md

 - FlightGear window and the program's Inspector open automatically side by side, matching the user's screen size.
 - ...
 ## 2) Project Hierarchy
+To view the detailed hierarchy, expand the sections below:
 <details>
 <summary>FlightInspectionDesktopApp</summary>
 <p>